sevmorris/mrk1/README.md

 # mrk1 — macOS bootstrap & dotfiles

-A clean, idempotent way to spin up a new Mac with all your favorite tools: Homebrew, Zsh, dotfiles, and a few sane defaults.
+A clean, idempotent way to spin up a new Mac with all your (my) favorite tools: Homebrew, Zsh, dotfiles, and a few sane defaults.
 Easy to read, easy to trust.

 - **Safe by default.** Any conflicting dotfiles get backed up.
 Defaults come with a rollback script.
 - **Idempotent.** Run it again anytime — it won’t wreck your setup.
-- **No system nuking.** There’s no “clean my Mac” script here on purpose.

 ---

-## 🚀 Quick start
+## Quick start

 ### One-liner install